đ„ All The New Features In React

 React 18

 React 18 was released on March 29, 2022.
 React provides many exciting features that are out of the box.
-These are not only enhancing the user experience but also making de’ lives easier.
-So, here are three main features which are going to be released this time.
+These are not only enhancing the user experience but also making de lives easier.
+So, here are three main features that are going to be released this time.

 A Big Challenge with React Application